pyro-ppl/pyro/README.md

 [Community](http://forum.pyro.ai/) |
 [Contributing](https://github.com/uber/pyro/blob/master/CONTRIBUTING.md)

 Pyro is a flexible, scalable deep probabilistic programming library built on PyTorch.
-Notably, it was designed with these principles in mind:
+Notably, it was designed with the following principles in mind:
 - **Universal**: Pyro is a universal PPL -- it can represent any computable probability distribution.
 - **Scalable**: Pyro scales to large data sets with little overhead compared to hand-written code.
 - **Minimal**: Pyro is agile and maintainable.
 It is implemented with a small core of powerful, composable abstractions.